The conic geometry of rectangles inscribed in lines: Rectangle loci as cone intersections

 \item Suppose neither pair consists of parallel lines.
 If the crossing points of the pairs are different and either both pairs are orthogonal or one pair is a translation of the other, then the rectangle locus is a line.

 \end{enumerate}

 \end{proposition}

 \begin{proof} (1) Suppose one pair consists of parallel lines.
-By Proposition~\ref{cone 2}, the subset $\c S$ of ${\mathbb{R}}^3$ generated by this pair of lines is a vertical plane with missing midsection whose projection to the $xy$-plane is a line.
+By Proposition~\ref{cone 2}, the surface defined by this pair of lines is a vertical plane with missing midsection whose projection to the $xy$-plane is a line.
 By Lemma~\ref{bridge}, the rectangle locus for the two pairs lies on this line.
 If the other pair of lines consists of parallel lines, then Lemma~\ref{bridge} implies that the rectangle locus is a line, a point or the empty set.
-On the other hand, if the lines in the other pair are not parallel, then the subset of ${\mathbb{R}}^3$ generated by this pair is an HR-cone by Theorem~\ref{cone 1}.
+On the other hand, if the lines in the other pair are not parallel, then the surface defined by this pair is an HR-cone by Theorem~\ref{cone 1}.
 Since $\c S$ is a plane with a missing midsection, the rectangle locus is either a line or a line missing an open segment.

-(2) If the rectangle locus is the entire plane, then by (1) neither pair consists of parallel lines, and so by Theorem~\ref{cone 1} each pair generates an HR-cone.
+(2) If the rectangle locus is the entire plane, then by (1) neither pair consists of parallel lines, and so by Theorem~\ref{cone 1} each pair defines an HR-cone.
 From Lemma~\ref{bridge} it follows that the apexes of the two cones coincide, and so the projection to the $xy$-plane is the entire plane only if the two cones are identical.
-By Theorem~\ref{pos def}, two different pairs of lines generate the same cone only if the lines in each pair are orthogonal.
+By Theorem~\ref{pos def}, two different pairs of lines define the same cone only if the lines in each pair are orthogonal.
 Thus each pair consists of orthogonal lines and all four lines pass through the same point.
 The converse is a similar application of Theorem~\ref{pos def} and Lemma~\ref{bridge}.

 (3) If both pairs consist of orthogonal lines, then Theorem~\ref{pos def}(2) and Lemma~\ref{bridge} imply that we can assume one pair is a translation of the other.
 Thus we need only prove (3) in the case in which one pair is a translation of the other.
 By Theorem~\ref{pos def}(1), the cone matrices $A$ and $B$ for the two pairs are the same.
 Let ${\bf a}$ be the point where the lines in the first pair meet and ${\bf b}$ the point where the lines in the other pair meet.
 By Lemma~\ref{bridge}, the rectangle locus is the set of points ${\bf x}=(x,y)$ such that $({\bf x}-{\bf a})^TA({\bf x}-{\bf a})-({\bf x}-{\bf b})^TA({\bf x}-{\bf b})=0.$ The coefficients for the monomials in $x,y$ of degree $2$ are $0$, so the rectangle locus is a line. \end{proof}